golang/protobuf/README.md

 - `Mfoo/bar.proto=quux/shme` - declares that foo/bar.proto is
   associated with Go package quux/shme.
 This is subject to the import_prefix parameter.
+- `mode=client` - used to generate only the client-side signature, being possible also generate only the server-side using `mode=server`, by default is generate all the code for services.

 ## gRPC Support ##